Varlorg/uNote/README.md

 uNote
 =====

-uNote is an android application, it's a lightweight and minimalist notepad. uNote is for "micro Note" It is available on f-droid repo: [uNote link] (https://f-droid.org/repository/browse/?fdid=app.varlorg.unote) It focus on simplicity and give only basic features:
+uNote is an android application, it's a lightweight and minimalist notepad. uNote is for "micro Note".
+It is available on f-droid repo: [uNote f-droid link] (https://f-droid.org/repository/browse/?fdid=app.varlorg.unote).
+It focus on simplicity and gives only basic features:

 * add/delete note,
 * secure a note with password (since version 1.1.0)